 B. For students

 The purpose of the written portion of the exam is to see how effectively the student can prepare in a short time a coherent discourse on a given topic, just like preparing for a class.
 This is different from the format for seminar papers, which are more research-oriented.
+However, the written answers should also take into account both the reading list and the critical discourses pertaining to the given field.
+As a result, the written questions should display both solid analyses of texts and rigorous analyses of relevant theoretical and critical sources.

 The exam is not proctored.
 Students may use any resources they want (books, laptops, etc.) The only constraint is the 48-hour lapse between the moment the student receives the set of questions and the moment he/she hands (or sends) back the completed exam.